Chicken and Potatoes in Cider Cream Sauce

 *Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Maplevine Kitchen makes no guarantees to the accuracy of this information.

 Did you make this recipe?
-Leave a comment below and let us know how it was!
+Please leave a rating in the comments below and let us know how it turned out.
+Your feedback is important to us.
+Thank you for visiting Maplevine Kitchen!